-In Australia, an MBA is easily the most popular masters degree.
-In 2014, there were 376,000 postgraduate university students (uCube).
-Of these, 114,000 (or 30%) were studying Management and Commerce.
-Most in the category were enrolled in an MBA program, including embedded courses (graduate certificates or diplomas in business administration).
+An MBA is easily the most popular masters degree.
+In 2019, there were 420,000 postgraduate university students doing coursework programs in Australia (uCube).
+Of these, 141,000 (or 34%) were studying Management and Commerce.
+A majority of individuals in this category were enrolled in an MBA program, including embedded courses (graduate certificates or diplomas in business administration).

 You are a potential candidate for an MBA if you are interested in a career in business, management or entrepreneurship.

-- The standard length of a program in Australia is 1.5 years (3 semesters).
+- The standard length of a program is 2 years in some countries but is only 1.5 years in Australia.